Celsius Holdings

 International Experiments

-In 2009, the company launched the first energy drink in Sweden and ended with a revenue of 5.86 million.
+In 2009, Celsius launched in Sweden and finished the year with revenue of 5.86 million.

 The Gerry David Era & John Fieldly's Entry

-Fieldly joined the company amid its turnaround efforts in 2012 as its CFO.
-He has said: "I joined Celsius over 13 years ago, back in 2012, and it's been an amazing journey.
-I started off as their CFO, part of our original turnaround team."
+Fieldly has described that entry simply: “I joined Celsius over 13 years ago, back in 2012… I started off as their CFO, part of our original turnaround team.”

 IV.
 The Turnaround: John Fieldly Takes the Helm (2017–2019)